viktiger/ClassProject3/README.md

 ![bmw](https://aleen42.github.io/badges/src/bmw.svg)

 Data is derived from the Australian Bureau Statistics dataset in order to illustrate the relationship between owning the motor vechicles and your average personal Income within the state.
-On the side notes, you can also see the data spans between January 2016 and 31 December 2021.
+On the side notes, you can also see the data spans between 2016 to 2021.

 ## Approach
 1. Identify data sources and dependencies